 - Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
-Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Conducted 2020 monthly employee injury reviews for BBII and its subcontractors. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Continued the reviews with the contractor of the updated project Preliminary Hazard Analysis (PHA), Threat & Vulnerability Assessment (TVA), Safety & Security Certification Plan (SSCP), and System Safety Plan (SSP). - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Performed reviews and provided comments on the BBII Safety and Security Certification Design Criteria Conformance Checklists (DCCC) submittals. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Conducted ongoing safety inspections of contractor field activities and performed pre-work site hazards assessment walks with BBII and subcontractor staff. - Performed hi-rail vehicle safety inspections of contractor on-track equipment. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Continued to coordinate with JPB Safety and the project contractors with the application of mitigation measures in response to the evolving COVID-19 virus.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Conducted 2020 monthly employee injury reviews for BBII and its subcontractors. - Provided project safety and security updates at the FTA Quarterly Meeting. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Performed reviews and provided comments on the BBII Safety and Security Certification Design Criteria Conformance Checklists (DCCC) submittals. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Conducted ongoing safety inspections of contractor field activities and performed pre-work site hazards assessment walks with BBII and subcontractor staff. - Performed hi-rail vehicle safety inspections of contractor on-track equipment. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Continued to coordinate with JPB Safety and the project contractors with the application of mitigation measures in response to the evolving COVID-19 virus.

 - Monthly virtual safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundations, pole installations, potholing, Tunnel, and CEMOF work to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections as needed.
+Conduct contractor equipment inspections as needed. - Continue to meet with the PCEP contractors, JPB safety, and TransitAmerica Services, Inc. (TASI) to identify opportunities to further improve project safety performance and continue to reinforce lessons learned safety mitigation recommendations resulting from prior project incidents.